codefellows-seattle-301d34/03-jquery-and-events/paul-karina/README.md

 05-10-2018 10:38am - Completed articleView.handleAuthorFilter function to show and hide elements based on selection

+05-10-2018 10:57 - Completed the articleView.handleCategoryFilter function to show articled sorted by category and the author selector resets.

 ## Credits and Collaborations

 * Oscar Otero - [JQuery Quick API Reference](https://oscarotero.com/jquery/)